Chinese American names

 Ning peaceful, tranquil (宁/寧); a pinyin name increasingly chosen outright as an American given name rather than a middle name

-Nora honor (short form of Honora); a modern revival pick echoed by performer Nora Lum, known as Awkwafina
+Nora honor (short form of Honora); famously borne by performer Nora Lum, known as Awkwafina, a modern revival pick

 Norman man from the north; common among early-to-mid 20th-century Chinese American men